CytoNet: A Foundation Model for the Human Cerebral Cortex at Cellular Resolution: Discussion

 What exactly does CytoNet capture in its learned feature space, and how can these representations be understood?
 This question highlights the broader interpretability challenge that is common to deep learning methods.
 Classical profile-based features~\citep{Haug1956,Schleicher1999}, including those used here as baseline for predicting structural variations~\citep{Wagstyl2018}, are interpretable but also limited in scope.
 They mainly describe laminar intensity distributions while neglecting or oversimplifying cytoarchitectonic changes, such as cell columns, when moving across the cortical ribbon.
 CytoNet, in contrast, learns high-dimensional representations that encompass laminar profiles together with contextual factors such as curvature and thickness of the cortex.
 It also distinguishes effects of sectioning, for example different cutting angles that alter the apparent shape and size of layers and cells, and encodes approximate spatial location, which provides useful priors much like those used by human experts.
 The data-driven integration of these and other sources of variation in a coherent space makes it possible to disambiguate biological organization from technical influences and enables analyses that are more robust, transferable across datasets, and scalable to whole brains.

-CytoNet provides a versatile foundation for automated brain mapping tasks, supporting applications such as brain area classification, cortical layer segmentation, and data-driven area discovery.
-Unlike earlier methods~\citep{Spitzer2018,Schiffer2021} it generalizes across entire brains and multiple individuals without task-specific retraining, bringing fully automated mapping within reach.
-In practice, CytoNet outputs still require post-processing (e.g., spatial smoothing and topological constraints), but the model shifts the bottleneck from manual annotation to scalable, data-driven analysis, making it feasible to process entire brains, compare across individuals, and handle terabyte- to petabyte-scale datasets.
-To the best of our knowledge, CytoNet currently represents the most precise method for cytoarchitectonic area classification, particularly when applied to brains without annotated training data.
+CytoNet provides a versatile foundation for automated brain mapping tasks, supporting applications such as brain area classification, cortical layer segmentation, and data-driven parcellation.
+Unlike earlier methods~\citep{Spitzer2018,Schiffer2021}, it generalizes across entire brains and multiple individuals without task-specific retraining, bringing fully automated mapping within reach.
+In our experiments, CytoNet represented the most precise method for cytoarchitectonic area classification, particularly when applied to brains without annotated training data.
+In practice, CytoNet outputs still require post-processing (e.g., spatial smoothing and topological constraints), but the model shifts the bottleneck from manual annotation to scalable, data-driven analysis, making it feasible to process entire brains, compare across individuals, and handle whole-brain scale datasets.

 CytoNet not only outperformed existing computational methods for cytoarchitectonic area classification but also allows a valuable comparison with human expert mapping.
 Experts typically focus on selected areas and annotate sparsely, because their method relies on direct visual comparisons across adjacent regions to detect differences in layering and cellular composition.
 CytoNet, by contrast, analyzes isolated patches and scales to dozens of areas across complete brains.
 Both approaches, however, encounter their greatest challenges at areal borders, where cytoarchitectonic transitions follow complex and heterogeneous patterns that do not always align with sharp anatomical landmarks.
 Clustering experiments showed that these very transitions, while complicating border classification, can also reveal subdivisions, highlighting CytoNet’s potential for data-driven refinement.
 As datasets grow in resolution and size, such approaches will become increasingly important to complement expert-driven mapping.
 In future work, combining CytoNet with post-processing methods that enforce spatial smoothness and topological constraints~\citep{Schiffer2021a} may further enhance its utility for atlas refinement.